 Given the volume of material reviewers must read, letters of general support for a project should not be included in the application package.
-However, it is required to include letters of financial commitment from third-party sources.
+However, letters of financial commitment from third-party sources are required.

-Does "maximum Federal share" under 50 CFR 84, including 84.32 (a)(11) and 84.46 (h), refer to the maximum percentage of Federal dollars of the project costs, i.e., 75% or 50%, or the maximum grant amount from the NCWCG PROGRAM, i.e., \$1 million?
+Does "maximum Federal share" under 50 CFR 84, including 84.32 (a)(11) and 84.46 (h), refer to the maximum percentage of Federal dollars of the project costs, i.e., 75% or 50%, or the maximum grant amount from the NCWCG Program, i.e., \$1 million?